Fire Protection Technology

 Our graduate placement rate is 85 percent to 90 percent over the past five years.

-Participation in the student organizations allow opportunities to network and socialize with current and past members of the program as well as with professionals in the field of fire protection and life safety.
+Participation in the student organizations allows opportunities to network and socialize with current and past members of the program, as well as with professionals in the field of fire protection and life safety.

 Where learning is doing

-As a fire protection student, you may participate in a 15-week internship.
-The internship consists of a full-time assignment in a fire protection agency.
-The Internship program provides valuable fire related experience with regional fire organizations such as fire departments, private fire investigation organizations, hazardous material compliance organizations and others.
+As a fire protection student, you may participate in a 15-week internship, which consists of a full-time assignment in a fire protection agency.
+The Internship program provides valuable fire-related experience with regional fire organizations, such as fire departments, private fire investigation organizations, hazardous material compliance organizations, and others.

 A sample of the graduates of Fire Protection Technology: